jmilkiewicz/OverheadCourse/signups/ladies.markdown

 Experience a supportive and empowering environment as female participants master the fundamentals of padel, growing into confident players on the court under the expert guidance of Manu.

-Secure your spot now and embark on an exciting journey of skill development and camaraderie on the padel court.
-Join us for this empowering course and elevate your padel to new levels!🎾📈
+Click [here]({{ site.baseurl }}{% link courses/essentials.markdown %}) to explore the empowering journey that awaits you in {% include padelLadies.markdown %} course.
+Secure your spot now and elevate your padel game with Manu Soler!🎾📈

 ## 📅 Event Details 📍